-International travel involves a myriad of details, and the undeniable potential for harrowing experiences – long flights, multiple layovers, luggage issues, language barriers, and the like are enough to rattle even seasoned travelers.
-Another genuine concern is safety when abroad.
-Fortunately, there are resources available which provide valuable information both on avoiding trouble when traveling overseas, as well as what to do in the event trouble finds you.
+International travel involves a myriad of details, and the undeniable potential for harrowing experiences – long flights, multiple layovers, luggage issues, language barriers and the like.
+There is plenty to rattle even seasoned travelers!
+Another genuine concern for those traveling abroad?
+Safety.
+Fortunately, there are resources providing valuable information on both avoiding trouble when traveling overseas, as well as what to do in the event trouble finds you.
 Here are a few suggestions for safe travels.

-- Make sure a responsible party in the U.S. has a copy of your flight itinerary, hotel information, etc., in case of an emergency.
+Tap your emergency contact.
+Make sure a responsible party back home has a copy of your itinerary, hotel information, contact information, etc., in case of an emergency.
 In that vein, make sure the Embassy or Consulate with which you are registered also has this party’s contact information.

 Use your own best judgment.
 We often give others better advice than we hold ourselves to.
 In this case, think of the advice you would give a loved one traveling abroad, and take it yourself.
 This advice should include enjoying yourself, by the way.

 The world, and traveling it, can be very dangerous.
-Certain dangers are beyond our control, but many dangers can be minimized through preparedness and plain common sense.
-Once you have reviewed the information about your destination, including any possible dangers and taken any necessary precautions, you can depart worry-free and ready to enjoy your trip abroad and the attractions your destination offers!
+While some things are beyond our control, many dangers are avoided or diminished through preparedness and plain common sense.
+Once you have reviewed the information about your destination, including any possible dangers and taken any necessary precautions, you can depart worry-free and ready to enjoy your trip!